 Distributions paid to stockholders during the three months ended September 30, 2017 and 2016 were \$5.2 million and \$2.6 million, respectively, including those reinvested in shares pursuant to our distribution reinvestment plan.
 Distributions paid to stockholders during the nine months ended September 30, 2017 and 2016 were \$13.5 million and \$6.3 million, respectively, including those reinvested in shares pursuant to our distribution reinvestment plan.
 We have not generated sufficient cash flows from operations to fully fund distributions paid.
 Therefore, some or all of our distributions have been and may continue to be paid from other sources, such as proceeds from our debt financings, proceeds from the Offering, cash advances by our Advisor, cash resulting from a waiver or deferral of fees and/or proceeds from the sale of assets.
 We have not placed a cap on the amount of distributions that may be paid from any of these sources.
 For example, for the nine months ended September 30, 2017, we funded 39% of total distributions with cash flows from financing activities, which included offering proceeds.
 For the nine months ended September 30, 2016, we funded 46% of total distributions with cash flows from financing activities, which includes offering proceeds.
 As described previously, we paid acquisitions fees and acquisition-related expenses totaling \$8.7 million and \$2.5 million for the nine months ended September 30, 2017 and 2016, respectively.
 Acquisition fees and acquisition-related expenses are expensed and therefore reduce cash flows from operating activities.
-However, we fund such acquisition fees and acquisition-related indebtedness.
+However, we fund such acquisition-related expenses are expensed and therefore reduce cash flows from operating activities.
+However, we fund such acquisition fees and acquisition-related expenses with proceeds from the Offering and/or acquisition-related indebtedness.